 Diabetic Neuropathy Symptoms

-Since this is a slow, gradual process, diabetic neuropathy symptoms are usually imperceptible during the first stages of nerve damage.
-When they finally show themselves, they usually include:
+Since this is a slow, gradual process, diabetic neuropathy symptoms are usually invisible during the first stages of nerve damage.
+However, when they finally show themselves, they typically include:

-- Lack of feel or extreme sensitiveness on legs, feet and fingers.
+- Lack of feel or extreme sensitivity on legs, feet, and fingers.

-- Numbness, burning, itching, cramps and pain on the limbs.
+- Numbness, burning, itching, cramps, and pain in the limbs.